Euclid Quick Data Release (Q1): From images to multiwavelength catalogues: the Euclid MERge Processing Function: Validation pipeline

 \subsection{Image Depth}

-We determine the depth of the imaging data by measuring the flux in several thousand randomly selected circular apertures.
-We restrict the measurements to background areas by skipping over apertures that have non-zero values in the segmentation image or contain empty image areas.
-From the scatter of the flux values in these apertures we compute the image depth in the corresponding filter.
+We determined the depth of the imaging data by measuring the flux in several thousand randomly selected circular apertures.
+We restricted the measurements to background areas by skipping over apertures that have non-zero values in the segmentation image or contain empty image areas.
+From the scatter of the flux values in these apertures, we computed the image depth in the corresponding filter.

 As an example Fig. \ref{fig:q1_depth} shows the $5\,\sigma$ depth in the multi-band data of tile 102021017 measured in apertures of $2^{\prime\prime}$ diameter.
 We have chosen a $2^{\prime\prime}$ diameter since corresponds to the typical $2\,{\rm FHWM}$ diameter in the worst resolution band (see Sect. \ref{sect:photometry}).
 The depth estimates in other Q1 tiles are very similar to the ones shown in Fig.\ \ref{fig:q1_depth}, especially for the data observed with the \Euclid satellite $\IE$, $\YE$, $\JE$, and $\HE$.